GoalProfit/gp-docs/documentation/admin_guide/admin/template.md

 ![](./image9.jpeg)

-The user has access to the search string by the name of the report.
-The Create report button allows you to create a new report.
-The Delete Report button allows you to delete a report.
-When you click on the name of a report or create a new one, the user switches to report editing mode.
+You have access to the search field, it supports regular expressions.

+The *Create report* button allows you to create a new report.

+The *Delete report* button allows you to delete a report.

+When you click on the report name or create a new one, the user switches to the report edit mode.

 In the report editing mode, the following tabs are available to the
 user: